![]() |

 typedef struct em_timer_res_param_t em_timer_res_param_t |

 This structure is used to group timer resolution parameters that may affect each other.
-All time values are ns.
+All time values are in nanoseconds (ns).

 typedef struct em_timer_ring_param_t em_timer_ring_param_t |